kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 |webhook-key-file                       | string                          | tls.key | The server key name |

 ### disable-ingress-class-annotation
-`--disable-ingress-class-annotation` controls whether to disable new usage of `kubernetes.io/ingress.class` annotation.
+`--disable-ingress-class-annotation` controls whether to disable new usage of the `kubernetes.io/ingress.class` annotation.

 Once disabled: